nounsDAO/nouns-tech/payment-in-stablecoins/README.md

 Allows the DAO to execute proposals that send funds denominated in USD.
 This change addresses the ETH/USD price volatility risk both sides suffer from today, as well as the DAO's ability to perform ETH-to-USD swaps trustlessly.

+### Simple User flow

+1. Proposal creation: new UI will allow proposer to choose to pay out in USD and specify the amount, e.g. 50K USD
+2. Proposal execution: the builder (proposal recipient) is minted 50K NOU tokens (Nouns Owe You)
+3. Builder USD redemption: the builder clicks a "Redeem USD" button on the proposal page, and their Ethereum account is credited with 50K USDC (their NOU tokens are burned)

+### Detailed User Flow

+Once NOU tokens are minted, the new payments contract offers trading bots the opportunity to sell it stablecoins (e.g. USDC) in exchange for ETH.
+Bots are incentivized by offering a price premium, providing them an arbitrage opportunity.

+Since acquiring USD from bots can take time, it's not guaranteed that builders will be able to claim the full amount immediately.
+We expect the proposal page to clearly show redeemable vs non-redeemable amounts.

+The payments contract has a DAO-controlled configuration value of a nominal USD buffer to allow more immediate redemptions.

 ## Abstract

 This specification introduces two new contracts that facilitate stablecoin payments: